 - Full AES 256 encryption on all data at rest

-- Multiple solutions available for physical & virtual environments, servers & endpoints as well as Cloud solutions such as Azure, Office 365, OneDrive & Sharepoint Online
+- Multiple solutions available for physical & virtual environments, servers & endpoints as well as Cloud solutions such as Azure, Office 365, OneDrive and Sharepoint Online

 - Regular testing of backup solution